Important things to know if you are attending the Florence County Fair

 New Contests and Activities Added

 As we make plans for events and activities at the fair, we are constantly trying to keep our costs low.
 And we have continued to do just that.
-Admission to the Florence County Fair will be free for children ages 12 & under.
-There will be an admission fee for people ages 13 and older of $5, which is good for the entire three days of the fair.
+Admission to the Florence County Fair will be free for children ages 11 & under.
+There will be an admission fee for people ages 12 and older of $10, and seniors 65 & older pay just $5,which is good for the entire three days of the fair.
+It's also important to note that all exhibitors in the fair will be given the opportunity to purchase an admission at the $5 rate when they drop off their exhibits either on Wednesday, August 21 or Thursday, August 22.
+You only have to have one exhibit in the fair in order to be able to purchase admission at the discounted price.

 There is no charge for parking at the Florence County Fair Park; however, space is limited.
 Parking will be restricted on County N near the two entry gates to provide visibility for vehicles entering and exiting the fairgrounds.
 These restricted areas will be marked with ‘no parking’ signs.
 If the Fair Park parking areas are full, you may park elsewhere and walk in to the fairgrounds.